-In a small corner of west Wales a crazy germ of an idea has come to fruition over the last three years.
+In a small corner of west Wales a crazy germ of an idea has come to fruition.
 This town, Laugharne pronounced (Larn) was once home and subsequently made famous by the late poet Dylan Thomas and it seems that his writings of The town that was mad the original title of his most famous work Under Milk Wood (believed to have been largely based on the inhabitants of Laugharne) may still ring true to this very day.
-Now mid-way through its second tourist season is Laugharnes quirky Tin Shed Experience a volunteer museum of 1940s and wartime memorabilia housed in the humble surroundings of a large tin shed.
+Now mid-way through its seventh tourist season is Laugharnes quirky Tin Shed Experience a volunteer museum of 1940s and wartime memorabilia housed in the humble surroundings of a large tin shed.
 The concept came to be through a mixture of elements.
 Redundancy, hard work, determination, community spirit, great support and of course Tin!

 The creators Andrew Isaacs and Seimon Pugh-Jones worked together in the Ministry of Defence establishment in Pendine for many years during the late 70s early 80s.
 Andrew worked in the armoury whereas Seimon was in the photographic department.
 Cuts in the MOD led to subsequent redundancies with Andrew and Seimon being two such casualties.
 Undeterred by this setback, Andrew started his own successful cleaning company and Seimon's photographic skills led him to work in the TV & Film industries.
 Seimon has worked on HBO's award winning miniseries 'Band of Brothers' and Spielberg's 'Saving Private Ryan' to name but a few.
 He was also the staff photographer for the American magazine, 'Armchair General where he scripted and shot much of the re-enacted scenes of war from a multitude of different time periods that littered the pages of the magazine.
 Both have always had a love of nostalgia and history, Andrew collects items from the American old west and even spent his summers as a ranch hand in the Rocky Mountains of Colorado and Seimon has a great love of the 1940s and the war era often visiting famous battlegrounds in Normandy and the rest of Europe and has accrued a vast collection of items.